cslarsen/crianza/README.md

 to relate fitness scores among programs, so you can encode any goal.
 See the example files for more information.

-For the above example, the fitness score encodes several goals:

-  * The top of the stack `top` should equal the square of the program's input `self._input**2`.
-  * Runtime and compile time errors in the program are penalized (`1000 if self._error else 0`).
-  * The length of the data stack should be exactly one (this makes it easier to embed the resulting code in a subroutine).
-  * The return stack should be zero after program completion.
-  * The code length should be two (this is a bit cheating, but this goal has a low weight).

 Here is the main part of the code that instructs Crianza to find a `square-number` subroutine (see the file `examples/genetic/square-number.py`).